Associate Degree Nursing Program

 - Credit Hours at TVCC =15 hours (4 points)

-- Completion of TVCC PCT, SGT, EMT, or Clinical Medical Assisting (4 points)
+- Completion of PCT, SGT, EMT, or Clinical Medical Assisting with TVCC (4 points)

 The Associate Degree Nursing program at Trinity Valley Community College at the Terrell Health Science Center located in Terrell, Texas is accredited by the: